 Betsy Ross House is built at 239 Arch Street and can be visited every day from 10 am to 5 pm.
 You can opt-in to the self-guided tour or audio tour.
 Check their website to see the ticket price.

 10. Play your mind at the Museum of Illusions Philadelphia (view map)

 Trick your mind by visiting the Museum of Illusions Philadelphia.
-Choose from over 60 exhibitions, take some pictures, and upload them to your social media.
+Choose from over 60 exhibitions, take some pictures, and upload them to your social media for memories.
 Any 13-year-old will not want to miss this opportunity to show off their fantastic experience at the Museum of Illusion Philadelphia to their friends.

 11. Skate at Paine’s Park (view map)

 13-year-old skaters looking for some things to do are welcomed at Paine’s Park.
 The 30.000 square foot area is decorated with obstacles for those who want to hone their skills or have fun.
 Paine’s Park was built as one of the substitutes for Love Park, where skaters of the older generation hung out and showed off their skills.

 Thus, you will be able to experience a sense of past sentiments.
 This park is located at Martin Luther King Jr. Drive and Benjamin Franklin Parkway.
 So, for parents who want to tag along, there is a footpath you can explore while enjoying the view of the dazzling Schuylkill River.

 Wonder what other things to do next?
 Pay a visit to Bassets Ice Cream!
 Choose from more than 30 iconic flavors, classic or unique ones.
 There are also options for people who are allergic to nuts and gluten.
 So, if your kids are one of them, you can simply opt for the choice.